 Situated on a 12 acre site of green-belt land overlooking the Severn Estuary, North Bristol RFC is just 200 metres off the M4 and M5 (Junction 16) intersection at Almondsbury on the outskirts of Bristol.
 Click here to view a map.

 North Bristol RFC field three Senior Mens teams, with the 1st XV playing in Gloucester 1 League and the 2nd XV playing in the GRFU run Reserve Leagues.

-Training nights are Tuesdays and Thursdays from 6:30pm and are coached by Bristol No. 8 Jordan Crane and Simon Mortimer (working towards Level 3).
+Training nights are Tuesdays and Thursdays from 6:30pm and are coached by Bristol No. 8 Jordan Crane and Matt Belbin of Filton Academy.
 We have recently installed a brand new gym and there is a separate treatment room used by our fully qualified physiotherapist.

-Our Ladies Team has started this season and they train on Wednesday evenings, coached by Matt Belbin.
-This is an exciting time and we are looking forward to them playing their first games this season and joining the League structure in 2018/19.
+Our Ladies Team train on Wednesday evenings and are coached by Bristol Ladies and England U20s Ellie Mulhearn.
+This is an exciting time and we are looking forward to them playing their first League games this season.

 The Junior Section is very much family orientated and offers many social activities.
 Annual Rugby Tours are a popular and enjoyable part of their social calendar.
 Please select the JUNIORS Tab at the top of this page to visit their website.